Executives who respect both the letter and the spirit of ethical norms aren’t born – they’re shaped by their home

-Kaisa Snellman is Assistant Professor of Organisational Behaviour at INSEAD.
+Kaisa Snellman is an Associate Professor of Organisational Behaviour at INSEAD.
 Kaisa's main teaching and research interests are in the areas of economic sociology, culture, organisations, social capital, and social networks.

 Her current work examines increasing economic and social inequality in the United States and the consequences of these trends for social mobility.
 In particular, she interested in the role of social networks and neighborhoods in producing or maintaining inequality.
 Her recent work, published in the Proceedings of the National Academy of Sciences, focuses on increasing health inequalities in the United States.

 Her previous work has examined the changing role of knowledge production in the economy, and the “Americanisation” of corporate governance practices in Europe.
 Her research on the diffusion of the shareholder model in Finland received the Louis R. Pondy Best Dissertation Award from the Organization and Management Theory Division of the Academy of Management in 2012.
 She was also a finalist for the William H. Newman Award from the Academy of Management.